gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article VI - Benefits.md

 ## 6.3 Legal Services

-Members in good standing will have an attorney afforded to them, with a complementary 23 ½ minute consultation provided by Pact legal services.
+Members in good standing will have representation afforded to them, with a complementary 23 ½ minute consultation provided by legal services.
 We advise members against resisting arrest (aside from escape), as our friends in the court and watch can help drastically reduce punishments.
 The legal services provided by default will be the available pro-bono volunteers.
-Additional experienced council, more comfortable accommodations during incarceration, lighter sentencing, and additional benefits may be requested via contractual agreements with Pact legal services.
-Results are not guaranteed, as member actions can heavily reduce the ability of a Pact Legal representative from ensuring the desired outcome.
+Additional experienced council, more comfortable accommodations during incarceration, lighter sentencing, and additional benefits may be requested via contractual agreements with our legal services.
+Results are not guaranteed, as member actions can heavily reduce the ability of a lgal representative from ensuring the desired outcome.

+Before arrest, attempt to get rid of any weapons or stolen goods upon your person.
+This may allow your crimes to be considered trespassing in the eyes of the court.

 Our consul advises members do the following upon arrest:
 - Be polite to the watch.
 Temperment can play a role in sentencing.